 Children: Children from 4 years are accepted on easy walks, with more difficult walks suitable for older children and adults.

 Health: This is a malarial area.
 Communication: Guides carry mobile phones and radios to contact their security team, and there are satellite phones to call emergency services where there is no mobile network.

 Notes: The staff are made up of local Maasai, Samburu and Turkana people, who know the region, and its flora and fauna in detail.

 The walking safaris are dedicated to conservation in Kenya and specifically in the particular areas where they operate.
-Since conservation and people are directly linked, the safaris actively support the communities, by employing local people, paying conservation fees to the communities, and purchasing all local goods whenever possible.
-The owners of the ranch have supported and encouraged sustainable, traditional honey production for the last seven years, by buying raw honey from the local Samburu amd Laikipia Maasai people and processing it, employing many local people.
+Since conservation and people are directly linked, the safaris actively support the communities, by employing local people, paying conservation fees to the communities, providing grazing grounds for local people's animals and providing support for education.
+The ranch's land has been dedicated to wildlife conservation, and wildlife numbers have increased.
+The owners of the ranch have supported and encouraged sustainable, traditional honey production since 1995, buying raw honey from the local Samburu amd Laikipia Maasai people and processing it, employing many local people.
 The locally produced honey is then delivered to markets in Nairobi, allowing the honey gatherers to sell their product to a much larger market.

 "The walking safari - fantastic.
 We can only thank you for offering this option.
 The crew was outstanding , the food excellent and our head guide Gabriel , very knowledgeable and really added a sense of security to the adventure.
 A special thanks to whole camp crew and especially to Gabriel, Boniface, the chef, the person attending our table most of the time (he gave me a bottle of honey) and our very colourful camel attendant."